IslamTayeb/spotify-clustering/README.md

 - Essentia team for audio analysis models
 - Sentence-Transformers team for multilingual embeddings
-- UMAP and HDBSCAN developers for clustering algorithms
+- scikit-learn and UMAP developers for clustering and dimensionality reduction algorithms